joshbegley/nyt-latest/README.md

 ``\
 https://www.nytimes.com/video/embedded/us/politics/100000010876287/02vid-hegseth-moulton-69845.html

-**Tennessee Legislators Are Summoned to Redraw State’s House Map**\
+**Southern States Move to Redistrict Under Weakened Voting Rights Act**\
-`Gov. Bill Lee asked the General Assembly for a new map that is expected to eliminate the state’s last Democratic seat after the Supreme Court undermined mandates for minority representation.`\
+`Republican-led legislatures in Tennessee and Alabama will reconvene in the coming days.
+Unlike in Tennessee, however, a new map in Alabama will require Supreme Court action.`\
 https://www.nytimes.com/2026/05/01/us/elections/tennessee-congressional-map.html

 **Trump Tells Congress Why He Doesn’t Need Its Authorization for the Iran War**\